SkyMen-Lab/throwball/README.md

 THe development is done purely in C# without any extra dependencies.

+## Current State
+The library already has a basic functionality of handling multiple clients, error handling and manual disconnection.
+The demo can be found in folder.
+Although the proper load has not yet been done, manually launching 30 clients seems to work fine.

 ## Contribution 🧟‍♂️
 Make sure a review changes and do not introduce backward incompatible changes which could affect the network modules of others microservices.